Vinyl Flooring FAQ: Your Questions, Answered

 Will vinyl flooring expand?

-Some vinyl flooring like TritonCORE and COREtec will not expand and contract like other flooring types unless under extreme conditions.
+Some vinyl flooring like TritonCORE will not expand and contract like other flooring types unless under extreme conditions.
 We will recommend leaving a small expansion gap around the perimeter for such extreme conditions, but the likelihood for expansion is very small.
 Not even flooding will cause waterproof vinyl flooring to expand.
 In fact, we did a little test:

 That being said, other luxury vinyl flooring without a waterproof core, or a rigid core, will expand and contract.